gvwilson/thirdbit/ideas/nwit/index.md

 1. Straubinger et al 2024: "Acknowledging Good Java Code with Code Perfumes" <https://arxiv.org/abs/2406.16348> Instead of a tool that complains about code smells, the authors use one that praises things students have done well.
 "Our evaluation shows…programs with more code perfume instances tend to have better functionality and readability [and] students who incorporate more code perfumes tend to achieve higher grades.
 Thus, code perfumes serve as a valuable tool to acknowledge learners' successes…"

+1. Syukron et al: "A Comprehensive Study of Disaster Support Mobile Apps" <https://arxiv.org/abs/2407.08145> "We identified 13 key features in these apps and categorised them in to the 4 stages of disaster life cycle.
+We provide a set of practical recommendations for future disaster app developers."

 [nwit]: https://neverworkintheory.org/
 [postmortem]: https://www.computer.org/csdl/magazine/so/5555/01/10424425/1Ulj1Qa8tJ6